If users want quick, easy, and painless—that is, if users want “simple”—why shouldn’t PLM also be simple?

-Think Google.
+Think of Google.
 If I want to find out why PLM isn’t easy, I go to Google, type in my question, click search and boom!
 I get lots of ideas.

-Think Amazon.
+Think of Amazon.
 After choosing which credit card and address you want to use, you can click a single button, then sit back and wait for your stuff to show up at your door.

 Amazon and Google cut through the clutter with a simple and enjoyable user experience.
 That doesn’t mean those businesses aren’t complex under the hood, but they’ve managed to make it feel simple for the customer.

-But making things seem simple involves being brave, making decisions and having difficult conversations.
+Making things seem simple involves being brave, making decisions and having difficult conversations.